Search waiting | Matsusada Precision

 A schematic overview of the CT

-Data is collected by rotating the detector in opposition to the X-ray tube.
+Data is collected by rotating the detector opposite the X-ray tube.

 PET